apocalyptech/animalwellsave/README.md

 The app can also be run right from a git checkout.
-The "correct" way to do this is with a virtual environment using ["editable" mode](https://setuptools.pypa.io/en/latest/userguide/development_mode.html). rom the main project checkout dir (example here is for Unix/MacOS; the activation line is different for Windows -- see above):
+The "correct" way to do this is with a virtual environment using ["editable" mode](https://setuptools.pypa.io/en/latest/userguide/development_mode.html).
+From the main project checkout dir (example here is for Unix/MacOS; the activation line is different for Windows -- see above):

     python -m venv .venv
     source .venv/bin/activate
     pip install --editable .

+To install the dependencies needed for importing/exporting images to the "pencil" minimap layer, you can run:

+    pip install -r image-requirements.txt

 Once done, you should be able to run the `awsave` command as usual: